-This article describes how to permanently remove the contents of the Temporary Internet Files folder from your computer.
+How to delete the contents of the Temporary Internet Files folder

 To delete the files in the Temporary Internet Files folder yourself, follow the steps for your version of Windows.